S1sakshi/Arrays-/README.md

 # Arrays_and_Strings
-This repository contains all array problems
+This repository contains all array and string problems